SrMoffat/Kura/README.md

 - [X] SignUp
     - [X] Add User type
     - [X] Add AuthPayload type
-    - [X] Add mutation for the User type
+    - [X] Add mutation resolver for the User type
-    - [X] Add query for the User type
+    - [X] Add query resolver for the User type
+    - [X] Add resolvers for the fields on User type
     - [X] Basic Authentication with email and password
     - [X] Validations for user registration input
     - [X] Ensure email is unique